-Barton College will issue campus alerts in the form of email messages, use of Social Media, a dedicated Barton College App, through the City of Wilson Early Alert System, to provide the campus community with information necessary to make informed decisions about health and safety.
+Barton College will issue campus alerts in the form of email messages, use of Social Media, and through the City of Wilson CodeRED System, to provide the campus community with information necessary to make informed decisions about health and safety.

 - i.
-Issue a timely warning for any Clery Act crime that represents an ongoing threat to the safety of students or employees - ii.
-Issue an emergency notification upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus
+Issue a timely warning for any Clery Act crime that represents an ongoing threat to the safety of students or employees. - ii.
+Issue an emergency notification upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.